How to Become an Occupational Therapy Assistant

 Licensing and/or Certification

 Graduates must pass the National Board for Certification in Occupational Therapy (NBCOT) certification examination.
-OT assistants take the Certified Occupational Therapist Assistant (COTA) exam.
+OTAs take the Certified Occupational Therapist Assistant (COTA) exam.
 Once candidates have their associate degree, documented fieldwork experience, and passing COTA exam grade in hand, they may apply to their state for licensure, which is essentially a verification process for the above qualifications.

 Necessary Skills and Qualities

-Occupational therapist assistants need good physical fitness because they will be physically active for an entire work shift.
+Occupational therapy assistants need good physical fitness because they will be physically active for an entire work shift.
 The job also requires a great deal of patience and compassion.
 These professionals are in almost constant patient contact; they must love working with people and be able to communicate clearly and with appropriate tact and sensitivity.

 Opportunities for Advancement

-Because licensure allows occupational therapist assistants to work for OTs only, career advancement depends greatly on solid job performance in support of the therapist.
+Because licensure allows occupational therapy assistants to work for OTs only, career advancement depends greatly on solid job performance in support of the therapist.
 Assistants who demonstrate that they can be trusted, follow treatment instructions and provide excellent care are rewarded with job security, promotions and higher pay.

 Job growth is projected to increase at a much higher rate than average.
 The Bureau of Labor Statistics estimates a 43% increase in jobs from 2012 to 2022.
-As such, there will be 43,200 occupational therapist assistant jobs in 2020 compared to 30,300 in 2012.
+As such, there will be 43,200 occupational therapy assistant jobs in 2020 compared to 30,300 in 2012.